team-balloonicorn/puck/README.md

 ### Meta
 - `ENVIRONMENT`: `development` or `production`.
 Used for crash reports.
-- `RELOAD_TEMPLATES`: Templates are reloaded on each rendering if this it set, to avoid having to restart the server when making HTML changes in development.
 - `PUSHOVER_USER`: Pushover user to send admin notification to.
 - `PUSHOVER_KEY`: Pushover API key.